Kenyan president urges Ethiopia to open up mobile money market

 Ethiopia is opening up its telecoms sector, hitherto a monopoly of the state-owned Ethio Telecom, and last month authorities awarded the first private operator licence.

-The licence was handed out to a consortium led by Kenya's Safaricom (SCOM.NR), Vodafone (VOD.L), and Japan's Sumitomo 8053.T. read more
+The licence was handed out to a consortium led by Kenya’s Safaricom, Vodafone, and Japan’s Sumitomo 8053.T.

 Currently though only Ethio Telecom is allowed to offer mobile financial services while foreign operators are barred by law from participating.
 Mobile money is a term for banking transactions made using a phone or other mobile device.